Nemessiah/network-tool/readme.md

 * Interactive mode only
 * The program prompts for **every allowed placeholder key** on each run
 * After selecting a CRUD action, **all commands** for that action are output per vendor

-> Planned improvements include prompting only for required keys and supporting non-interactive input methods.

----

-## Important Notes

-* This tool **does not execute commands** on devices.
-* It only generates validated command output.
-* NetBox integration is planned but **not implemented** as of v0.5.

----

-## Target Audience

-This tool is primarily developed for internal use but is intended to remain open source and usable by general network engineers.

----